-The word solstice orginates from the Latin words for “Sun” and “stand still”.
-The Summer solsitice, for us in the northern hemisphere is when the Sun reaches it’s highest point north relative to the Earth, pauses, then begins to move south.
+The word solstice originates from the Latin words for “Sun” and “stand still”.
+The Summer solstice, for us in the northern hemisphere is when the Sun reaches its highest point north relative to the Earth, pauses, then begins to move south.
 This increased angle of the Sun in the sky is what enables us to bask in, and enjoy, the heat, light and intensity of the Sun.

-This point is measured in declination, which detemines the distance north or south of the celestial equator (Earth’s equator projected into the heavens),rather than the east-west movement along the ecliptic (the path the Sun appears to travel around the Sun).
-Throughout the year the Sun undulates between the Tropics which mark the furthest point north, the Tropic of Cancer (around 23 degrees 26 North), or south, the Tropic of Capricorn (around 23 degrees 26 South) that the Sun reaches.
-At the equinox’s – Latin for “equal” and “night”, the Sun is at the celestial equator and 0 degrees declination.
+This point is measured in declination, which determines the distance north or south of the celestial equator (Earth’s equator projected into the heavens) rather than the east-west movement along the ecliptic (the path the Sun appears to travel around the Earth).
+Throughout the year the Sun undulates between the Tropics which mark the furthest point north, the Tropic of Cancer (around 23 degrees 26 North), or south the Tropic of Capricorn (around 23 degrees 26 South) that the Sun reaches.
+At the equinox’s – Latin for “equal” and “night” the Sun is at the celestial equator and 0 degrees declination.

 Accentuating this during the present retrograde phase, Mercury will at varying times be conjunct Mars, square Uranus or opposite Pluto.